 Preparing the nuts

 After gathering the acorn nuts, I placed them in a bowl of hot water to wash away any dirt and debris.
-I then dried them a little, with some kitchen towel.
+I then dried them a little with a kitchen towel.

-Often there are little mites and insects that can be living inside the acorns.
-To make sure that none of these creatures crawl out of my acorn Christmas decorations, I baked the acorns first.
+Often some little mites and insects can be living inside the acorns.
+I baked the acorns first to ensure that none of these creatures crawled out of my acorn Christmas decorations.

 Painting Acorn Christmas Decorations

-2. Next, place the acorns into some polystyrene or foam so that they stand upright.
+Step 2: Place the acorns into polystyrene or foam to stand upright.
 This will help with their first coat of paint.

-As usual with spray paints make sure you spray in a well-ventilated space, preferably outdoors.
+As usual, with spray paints, ensure you spray in a well-ventilated space, preferably outdoors.

-4. Push down on the acrylic paint pens, to get the paint flowing to the tip of the pen.
-Then just use very simple lines, dots and squiggles to decorate the acorn nuts.
+Step 5: Push down on the acrylic paint pens to get the paint flowing to the tip of the pen.
+Then use straightforward lines, dots and squiggles to decorate the acorn nuts.

 If you have a steadier hand than me, then perhaps you can paint some more complicated decorations on the acorns.